-JBS provides cleaning and maintenance services, leased building management, and construction services under the Facilities and Administration Service Staff (FASS).
+JBS provides cleaning, building alterations and maintenance services at the Robert F. Kennedy Main Justice Building (RFK), leased building management, and construction services under the Facilities and Administration Service Staff (FASS).

 JBS operates, maintains, repairs, preserves and alters RFK and provides maintenance services to tenants of RFK in accordance with the delegation of authority between DOJ and GSA.
 The maintenance staff is responsible for daily operations of RFK's heating, ventilation and air-conditioning (HVAC) systems, regularly-scheduled preventive maintenance of electrical, HVAC and plumbing systems, and responding to complaints for power outages, cold/hot conditions, light bulb changes, elevator problems, and various carpentry and lock malfunctions.
 The staff also provides loading and unloading services via a tow motor.

 Leased Building Management